YosysHQ/eqy/docs/source/config.rst

 .................

-The ``group <pattern>`` command is used to group everything matching the given pattern into the same primitive partition.
+The ``group <pattern>`` command is used to group everything matching the given pattern into the same fragment.

 The ``group <pattern> <pattern>`` command is pairing matches for the first pattern with the sets of nets matching the (dependent) second pattern, and is grouping them accordingly.